geniqks/social_puller/src/drivers/README.md

 # Twitter
 Twitter provides the capability to generate a bearer token directly from the developer portal, eliminating the need for a custom implementation for this driver.
+After obtaining the bearer token, add it to your environment file under the **TWITTER_BEARER_TOKEN** variable.

 # Instagram
 To be implemented // TODO